djipco/surface-scanmeister/README.md

 To open the client automatically when the `scanmeister` desktop session starts, add the launcher to the user's autostart folder:

+The guided `tools/initial-setup` script can do this for you and asks whether to start the normal client, the Guerilla client, or no client at all.

 ```sh
 mkdir -p ~/.config/autostart